imLinguin/comet/README.md

 - SUBSCRIBE_TOPIC_REQUEST (respond with success but comet won't send any events that this request subscribes to)

+## Experimental support

+Following requests are supported experimentally (they haven't been tested well)

+- UPDATE_USER_STAT_REQUEST - no testing
+- UNLOCK_USER_ACHIEVEMENT_REQUEST - able to avoid unlocking the achievement again (unsure about response status code)

 ## How to use

 Currently service supports small amount of calls, but these are enough to play Gwent for example.